 What is Microsoft AU Daemon

 Microsoft AU Daemon is the Microsoft AutoUpdate program that keeps your installation of Office up to date.
-It is safe & runs in the background and watches the Microsoft servers to see if there’s been a new update to your Office apps.
+It is safe & runs in the background, watching the Microsoft servers to see if there’s been a new update to your Office apps.
 We will discuss this in detail and touch upon the following subjects:

 - What is the Microsoft AU Daemon